 https://github.com/antonioberna/valkit

-Valkit is a Docker tool designed to resolve the incompatibility issues between Manjaro and Arch Linux regarding glibc.
+Valkit is a Docker tool that extends valgrind usage to macOS, supports multiple architectures (amd64 and arm64), and resolves glibc incompatibility issues between Manjaro and Arch Linux.

 https://github.com/antonioberna/valkit